 Galway Clinic Breast Service

-The Galway Clinic has been providing breast cancer services over the last six years encompassing radiology, triple assessment, surgery, chemotherapy administration and radiotherapy services.
-This has been done in conjunction with the symptomatic breast service at Galway University Hospital (GUH).
+The Galway Clinic has been providing breast cancer services over the last ten years encompassing radiology, triple assessment, surgery, chemotherapy administration and radiotherapy services.

 What is triple assessment?

 Triple assessment means you will have the following:

 - A core biopsy or fine needle aspiration

 However, not all patients who attend symptomatic breast clinic require a triple assessment.